lineality/Online_Voting_Using_One_Time_Pads/README.md

 3. Not: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)
 4. Not: Can the physical offices of staff be absolutely impenetrable to a physical breakin or loss of records due to causes such as fires.
 5. Not: Can hecklers and trolls be prevented from criticizing, slandering, and defaming, the election and election process when or where there is nothing legitimate to criticize?

+# Concept: Universal Procedures and Processes
+The view taken here is that 'voting' is a science-like process.
+Voting is based on procedures, numbers, measurements, feedback, and data.
+Voting is not based on not-operationally-defined essences, reifications, fears, dramas, feelings, threats, wishes, trust, authorization, permission, labels, etc. A vote is like a physical piece of machined metal, it exists or does not exist with the measurable features that it has, and these measurable features are and must be measurable and confirm-able by anyone who measures it.
+Any group of people who carry out the science-math process of sound voting have performed sound voting in a way that can be audited and measured and published.
+No group of people can skip or shortcut required math-science-data processes without having skipped those required processes.
+Like a surgeon washing their hands before surgery, "trust" is a term better used to mean that you trust the surgeon is following best practice.
+Probably it is best to simply verify without trust.
+But under no circumstances can 'trust' replace or permit required processes for people or groups however much they demand and violently enforce their unfounded exemption from required best practice.
+In other words, if a person or groups says "You MUST trust me, so I do NOT need to wash my hands before performing surgery on you or processing your vote a the best practice auditable way", you are by definition in extreme danger of violence.

 # Proposed Steps for Secure Online Voting